ethereumjs/ethereumjs.github.io/index.md

 <div class="repo-group">
   <h3><i class="fa fa-cogs"></i> VIRTUAL MACHINE (EVM)</h3>
   <p>Implementation of the Ethereum Virtual Machine in TypeScript supporting
-  all hardforks and allowing for easy integration of the EVM in browser applications.</p>
+  all hardforks and allowing for easy integration of the EVM in web applications.</p>
 </div>

 <div class="repo-group">